kianfa/Deep-RL-Projects-/README.md

-# Deep Reinforcement Learning for plaing Ping Pong
+# Deep Reinforcement Learning for playing Ping Pong
 This code is written to teach an RL angent to play ping-pong with pictures of the game invironment.
 (All the agent has as info is picture).

 ![Screenshot_51](https://github.com/kianfa/Deep-Reinforcement-Learing--All-projects/assets/108475427/0b6d7a12-8e73-4cc0-947f-1e320ae40015)